 This conundrum is one React seeks to help us avoid.
 By preferring and enforcing strict, deep immutability, (as scary as that sounds) of data objects, React allows us to jump forward and back among states of the application as though time has more than one-dimension and moves in more than one-direction.
 And, I mean, it does, obviously.

-To fix the Passage Clock, we had to give up dating mutations and embrace immutability for our Date objects.
-We now create a few instances of the Date object, and the awkwardness is all but gone, and the old clock is humming along like a hummingbird in a humvee with Humphrey Bogart.
+To fix the Passage Clock, I had to give up dating mutations and embrace immutability for our Date objects.
+I now create a few instances of the Date object, and the awkwardness is all but gone, and the old clock is humming along like a hummingbird in a humvee with Humphrey Bogart.